 I have quite a bad long-term memory.
 I often forget dates, names and places, but one thing I will never forget are the experiences I had with my mother and grandmother as a child.
 One thing I have found over the years as I get older is that objects are a massive trigger for my memories, and associations can help me remember great moments.
 I’m collaborating with Bed Guru for their #StoreYourMemories campaign, talking about how we can keep our memories safe by utilizing a long-lasting Ottoman bed.
 It’s a no-brainer really, excellent quality beds, comfortable sleeping and extra storage space for all your cherished memories.
+Whether you are storing old school reports and certificates or you are storing your children’s christening gifts, you need to figure out how to do it right so that everyone has their things boxed nicely.

 The biggest memories I have are stored in photographs.
 By looking at photographs of my family I can remember them in a clarity that surprises me – even those who passed away when I was a child.
 I was lucky in that I came from a family who had a camera even thirty years ago and photographed a great deal of things, with photos preserved in black and white of family I’d never even met.
 I have hundreds of photos of myself and my family as a baby as well as albums full of photos from 40 – 60 years ago, such as photos of my mum as a baby.